 Aims and Hypothesis

 The present study's objective consists of looking in depth at the emergence of representational production in a socio-referential context in which the children's intention as drawers is emphasized to them.
 Specifically, we examine if and how the presence of an adult as the receptive agent of the children's drawings influences the representational production.
 To do this, we adapted the task designed by Callaghan (1999), starting from the idea that 3-year-old children would benefit if the adult provided graphic support, with the purpose of influencing their referential intention, emphasizing the drawing activity's goal.
 To this end, we compared 3-year-old children’s representational drawings with a model in four experimental conditions, three conditions with an adult as a receptive agent and one condition without a receiver.
-In the conditions with a receiver (hereinafter CR) children drew for an adult, who would use their representational drawings to solve tasks: identify a series of objects hidden in identical boxes.
-The Linguistic Feedback CR, Graphic Demonstration CR, and Graphic Product CR differed in the adult's behavior in the face of the children's non-representational drawings: they verbally signaled the non-representational character of the drawing, they drew the object in front of the child, or they presented a finished drawing.
+In the conditions with a receiver (hereinafter WR) children drew for an adult, who would use their representational drawings to solve a task: to identify a series of objects hidden in identical boxes.
+The Linguistic Feedback WR, Graphic Demonstration WR, and Graphic Product WR differed in the adult's behavior in the face of the children's non-representational drawings: they verbally signaled the non-representational character of the drawing, they drew the object in front of the child, or they presented a finished drawing.

 This study intends to address two important shortcomings in previous research.
 On one hand, although various studies have examined the communicative function of graphic representations by asking children of different ages to write down information so that the other person can solve a problem (Bolger & Karmiloff-Smith, 1990; Lee & Karmiloff-Smith, 1996), the representations were not actually used by the other person and so the children therefore never knew if they had been useful to the receiver.
 On the other hand, there is little evidence regarding the differential impact of linguistic and graphic support from adults on children's drawings.